felixhagspiel/jsOnlyLightbox/README.md

 This options defines wether the next/prev-switch should be animated.
 If you pass an integer-value, it defines the milliseconds for the animation.
 Passing `false` disables the animation.
 Note that all animations are done via CSS3-transitions, so if you want to alter them you have to do it via the CSS-file.

+###	`{maxImgSize: float}`
+_Default: 0.8_

+This is the modifier which is used to reduce the images size when it's full size won't fit in the viewport.
+Maximum value is 1 for 100%.

 #### Callbacks

 ###	`{onopen: function}`